tekkura/smartphone-robot-android/README.md

 #### 1.)
 Using Android Studio
 1. Open the root of the repository in Android Studio
-2. Build the project by clicking the hammer icon in the toolbar
+2. Build the project by clicking the hammer icon in the toolbar.
+If this fails, [this](https://github.com/oist/smartphone-robot-android/issues/39) may help.
 3. Choose one of the build targets (backAndForth, basicSubscriber, basicAssembler) from the dropdown menu in the toolbar
 4. Ensure you have a smartphone connected to your computer via adb, see [Pairing with a smartphone via wireless debugging](#pairing-with-a-smartphone-via-wireless-debugging) for more information
 5. Click the green play button in the toolbar to install the APK on your device